 White Collar Crimes

 Technically known as corporate crimes, white collar crimes are financially motivated, nonviolent crimes committed by businesses and government professionals.
-Typical white collar crimes include:
+Some white collar crimes include these.

 Capital crimes are punishable the death penalty called the "Death Sentence."
 That is a government sanctioned practice whereby the state executes a convicted felon.
 Crimes punishable by death are known as capital crimes, capital offenses or capital felonies.
-They commonly include serious crimes such as:
+They commonly include serious crimes.

 The Death Penalty has been controversial in California for decades.

 Jeffery K. Rubenstein also defends people for misdemeanors, crimes punishable by exactly one year or less.
 The actual jail or prison sentence is based on the maximum sentence possible under law.
-Examples of misdemeanors are:
+Examples of misdemeanors are these.